Safest Places to Visit in Mexico

 Avoid isolated areas, especially when leaving your hotel at night.

-Cultural highlights and activities
+Cultural Highlights and Activities

 Don't miss Fort San Miguel, part of the Campeche Archaeological Museum.
-It's home to jade necklaces, masks, tripods and other artifacts from the Maya civilization.
+It's home to jade necklaces, masks, tripods, and other artifacts from the Maya civilization.
 When you visit, you can even see a store of gunpowder and some of the structures used to defend the fort against enemies.
 San Francisco de Campeche is also the perfect home base for anyone who wants to visit Calakmul, the site of a Maya pyramid.

 5. Valladolid